Criteria for eligible Intern Host Organizations

 To register you really only need to do a few things:

-3. Express your understanding that the funding is a $12,000 contribution which you will at least match from your revenues.
+- Express your understanding that the funding is a matched contribution.
+You will need to commit at least half the wage costs from your revenues upto $12,000.

 A. About you